 With the advent of Data Vault 2.0, which adds architecture and process definitions to the Data Vault 1.0 standard, Dan Linstedt standardized the Data Vault symbols used in modeling.
 Based on these standardized symbols, the Visual Data Vault (VDV) modeling language was developed, which can be used by EDW architects to build Data Vault models.
-The authors of the book “Building a Scalable Data Warehouse”, who are the founders of Scalefree, required a visual approach to model the concepts of Data Vault in the book.
+When our founders wrote the book, they, required a visual approach to model the concepts of Data Vault in the book.
 For this purpose, they developed the graphical modeling language, which focuses on the logical aspects of Data Vault.
 The Microsoft Visio stencils and a detailed white paper are available on www.visualdatavault.com as a free download.

 In June this year we published another newsletter how hubs are modeled in the accounting industry.
 In this Newsletter we explain the function of standard links and how the modeling in the banking industry works.